mtlynch/show-and-tell-code-of-conduct/index.md

   * Co-Founder, Indie Hackers
   * [channing@indiehackers.com](mailto:channing@indiehackers.com)

-IH ambassadors will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the meetup.
+Community ambassadors will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the meetup.
 We value your attendance.

 ## Procedure for handling incidents